yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 Even before the project it was clear, that the borrow-checker and the specs do not work well together.
-This was confirmed by the unresolved problem of specs in type classes \ref{caveats} but it also made expressing some laws on example type classes nearly impossible.
+This was confirmed by the unresolved problem of specs in type classes (see \ref{caveats}) but it also made expressing some laws on example type classes nearly impossible.
 Therefore, one has to ask whether giving the spec expressions in Rust and having them type-check is providing more utility than it causes harm.
 A radically different approach would be to state specs and laws in some _domain specific language_ that does not go through the Rust compiler.

 The second usability limit of the frontend with type classes is that it does not _understand_ the traits of Rust's standard library.
 One can now provide a